mihir2226/product-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://fonts.google.com) - This helped me in importing new fonts. which i used in my component.
+- [Google Fonts](https://fonts.google.com) - This helped me in importing new fonts. which i used in my component.
-- [Example resource 2](https://www.w3schools.com) - This is an amazing website where you can learn about all the things about web development.
+- [W3schools](https://www.w3schools.com) - This is an amazing website where you can learn about all the things about web development.

 ## Author